Lakshmipathi/dduper/README.md

 ------

 dduper is a block-level [out-of-band](https://btrfs.wiki.kernel.org/index.php/Deduplication#Out_of_band_.2F_batch_deduplication) BTRFS dedupe tool.
-This works by fetching in-built checksum from BTRFS csum-tree, instead of reading file blocks and computing checksum.
+This works by fetching built-in checksum from BTRFS csum-tree, instead of reading file blocks and computing checksum itself.
 This *hugely* improves the performance.

 Dedupe Files (default mode):
 ----------------------------